Sahana-M/Computer-Vision-Face-Detection/README.md

 ## Computer Vision Face Detection with OpenCV :octocat:

+#### Applying Viola - Jones algorithm for finding Harr like features in the image, applying Cascading using OpenCV

 *The process goes like this,*

 - Capture the frames in the video